atebites-hub/web-llm/README.md

 - **Structured JSON Generation**: WebLLM supports state-of-the-art JSON mode structured generation, implemented in the WebAssembly portion of the model library for optimal performance.
 Check [WebLLM JSON Playground](https://huggingface.co/spaces/mlc-ai/WebLLM-JSON-Playground) on HuggingFace to try generating JSON output with custom JSON schema.

-- [**Extensive Model Support**](#built-in-models): WebLLM natively supports a range of models including Llama 3, Phi 3, Gemma, Mistral, Qwen(通义千问), and many others, making it versatile for various AI tasks.
+- [**Extensive Model Support**](#built-in-models): WebLLM natively supports a range of models including Llama 3, Phi 3, Gemma, Mistral, Qwen(通义千问), and many others, making it versatile for various AI tasks. **New**: Gemma-3-270m with 4-bit quantization and sliding window transformers!
 For the complete supported model list, check [MLC Models](https://mlc.ai/models).

 - [**Custom Model Integration**](#custom-models): Easily integrate and deploy custom models in MLC format, allowing you to adapt WebLLM to specific needs and scenarios, enhancing flexibility in model deployment.